PlayFab/UnitySDK/PlayFabClientSDK/README.md

 5. Configuring the Plugin
 -------------------------
 You must configure the SDK with your unique TitleId, as assigned by the PlayFab developer portal.
-Your TitleId will be a short string that looks something like "5A7F" in your Title URL.
+Your TitleId will be a short string that looks something like "8D34" in your Title URL.

+Please use 8D34 as a TitleId if you would like to try the various pre-made scenes.

 Once the package installed go to PlayFab->GameConfig and type in your TitleId and current CatalogVersion then Click Save.